dword-design/sebastianlandwehr.com/content/posts/how-to-write-file-based-tests-with-real-files.md

 ---
-title: How to Write File-Based Tests With Real Files
+title: How to Write File-Based JavaScript Tests With Real Files
 ---

 Hey guys, this post is about writing tests for projects that access the file system by reading and writing files to disk.